Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 ```

 On first startup (before linking a device) you should now be able to set up
 this device as standalone.
-For that click in the topbar on File > Set Up as
+For that click in the topbar on *File>Set Up as
-Standalone Device.
+Standalone Device*.

+<asset-image alt="Standalone Registration View" src="signal-standalone.png"></asset-image>

 First verify and then register your number.
-Only click once
-on each button.
-The work is done in the background.
+Only click once on each button.
+The

-After a succesfull registration you can safely replace the app itself with the
+work is done in the background.
+After a succesfull registration you can safely
-official versions as standalone support is not needed anymore.
-This means in
+replace the app itself with the official versions as standalone support is not
-case of available updates you can safely install them through `apt update`.
+needed anymore.
+This means in case of available updates you can safely install
+them through `apt update`.

 </tab>
 </tabs>